yungyuc/nsdhw_20au/proposal/jptom/README.rst

 ===========================
-Proposal for speed up Global Localization
+Proposal for speed up of Global Localization
 ===========================

 This is a template for a proposal that specifies what your project is and the